axxepta/dita-projects/README.md

 # dita-projects
 Sample DITA project, *Trello Guide*, with multiple maps, from simple to complex structure and architecture.

+Open _trello.xpr_ in oXygen Editor.

+To publish output, open a _ditamap_ in the DITA Map Manager and use the associated publishing scenarios (PDF and WebHelp) already set at project level.

 Main ditamaps:
 * _trello-simple.ditamap_: contains only basic metadata and topicrefs.
 No subfolders, reuse, keys, filters, etc.
 * _trello-simple-reltable.ditamap_: adds a two-column reltable